-Disclaimer: We are not visa experts.
+Disclaimer: We are not residency status experts.
 The information contained in this website is for general information purposes only.
 The information is provided by current and former JETs and while we endeavor to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website.
 Any reliance you place on such information is therefore strictly at your own risk.

-Who needs to extend their visa?
+Who needs to update their status of residence?

 - You will need to apply at the Niigata immigration bureau office at Niigata Airport (East wing, 2F) [map].
 Please park at airport parking lot.